Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems

-Fractal continuations were introduced in \cite{continuations} in the context of fractal interpolation, and in \cite{BV8} in the context of fractal tiling.
+Fractal continuations were introduced in~\cite{continuations} in the context of fractal interpolation, and in~\cite{BV8} in the context of fractal tiling.
 (See also the last part of Section~\ref{sec:intro} for a discussion of related notions.)
-These situations are generalized in Definition~\ref{def:continuation}.
-Extend the notation of Equation~\eqref{eq:composition} as follows.
-For $\iota \in \mathbb{I}_{0}$ define $-\iota$ by
+These situations are generalized in Def\/inition~\ref{def:continuation}.
+Extend the notation of equation~\eqref{eq:composition} as follows.
+For $\iota \in \mathbb{I}_{0}$ def\/ine $-\iota$ by